nnirror/facet/README.md

 		- `$('example').randsamp().play(_.noise(4));	// plays once at 4 random positions`
 ---
 - **saveAs** ( _filename_ )
-	- creates a new wav file in the `samples/` directory or a sub-directory containing the FacetPattern. **NOTE**: the directory must already exist.
+	- creates a new wav file in the `samples/` directory or a sub-directory containing the FacetPattern.
 	- example:
 		- `$('example').iter(6,()=>{this.append(_.sine(random(1,40,1),100)).saveAs('/myNoiseStuff/' + Date.now()`)}); // creates 6 wav files in the myNoiseStuff directory.
 Each filename is the UNIX timestamp to preserve order.